rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/cloud-marketplace-payg-integration.md

 #### Can my spend on Rancher Prime count towards my cloud provider discount program?

-Yes this should be possible.
+Yes.
+This should be possible through the:

 - Azure MACC Program
 - AWS Enterprise Discount Program